Yule: 9 Ways to Celebrate the Cosy Magic of Winter

 2. Decorate a Yule Tree

-This one kind of goes without saying, since many of us have picked up this tradition from secular Christmas celebrations.
+Many of us have picked up this tradition from secular Christmas celebrations.

-Despite being a Victorian tradition, decorating an evergreen tree with gaudy glass baubles feels very much in the spirit of Paganism!
+Decorating an evergreen tree with gaudy glass baubles feels very much in the spirit of Paganism!

 3. Bake Some Gingerbread